 watercolour, 21 1/4 ins x 29 1/2 ins

 Francis Nicholson was originally a painter in oils of landscapes , portraits and animals.
 He lived in Yorkshire at various locations including Whitby.
 It was in Whitby that he took up painting in watercolours and exhibited for the first time at the RA in 1789.
 Through watercolours he achieved considerable success, as a drawing master and selling his works.
 In 1804 he was one of the founding members of the OWS.
 He resigned from the Society in 1813 to concentrate on his own work.
 This provided him with a large income which enabled him to study pigments and techniques and almost retire.
+This watercolour is in wonderful condition, with no fading or loss of colour.
+Nicholson's watercolour often lose all their colour resulting in very brown images.

 Share this painting